Magicat8bill/Sneaky-S0ng/README.md

 ### REQUIREMENTS.
 To use Sneaky S0ng, you need some fundamental programs.
 -  This program must be run in Python 3
--  Any musicxml file reader (musescore for software and flat.io for website reader is recommended)
+-  Any musicxml file reader (Musescore for software and flat.io for website reader is recommended)
 -  Linux/GitBash needs to be installed
 -  You need to have access to the music21 library
 ___